 Agendas and Minutes will be distributed at least three days prior to the next regularly scheduled meeting via email by the President’s Office and posted online on the PBC web page.
 Constituent group members will in send an additional reminder on topics that may impact their group.

 PBC MEMBERSHIP

-The PBC updated the PBC membership on May 1, 2019

 Membership in the PBC should address two goals: 1) representation of constituencies, and 2) inclusion of individuals with specialized knowledge, skills, and abilities.
 The following individuals would be members: